Top of page

 2. Approval for Travel

-Approval to undertake Authorised University Travel and travel-related expenditure must be obtained in advance.
+All Authorised University Travel and related expenses must be approved in advance.

-A Pre-Trip Approval (PTA) or Manual authorisation is not required in the following circumstances:
+A PTA or Manual authorisation is not required for:

-• International students who are sponsored by the Australian Government when returning to their home country.
+• International students sponsored by the Australian Government when returning to their home country.

-For assistance please refer to the user guides and training videos available in the FCM Travel Hub.
+For guidance, refer to the FCM Platform Procedures and training videos available in the FCM Travel Platform.

 Retrospective Approvals